AnaliEstradaSandoval/our-great-book/chapter-1.md

 # Yes, I saw.
 You were doing well, until everyone died.

-Morbo will now introduce tonight's candidates… PUNY HUMAN NUMBER ONE, PUNY HUMAN NUMBER TWO, and Morbo's good friend, Richard Nixon.
-Then throw her in the laundry room, whic h will hereafter be referred to as "the brig".
+-Morbo will now introduce tonight's candidates… PUNY HUMAN NUMBER ONE, PUNY HUMAN NUMBER TWO, and Morbo's good friend, Richard Nixon.
+Then throw her in the laundry room, which will hereafter be referred to as "the brig".
+WHERE DID MY LINE GO?!

 But existing is basically all I do!
 Kids have names?
 File not found. __I haven't felt much of anything since my guinea pig died.__ *But existing is basically all I do!* Who's brave enough to fly into something we all keep calling a death sphere?